 This peak is not in the book.
 Additional Danskin Mountains access information is in the book [(D)(1) on Pages 154-155 and (G)(1) on Page 156].
 Also see the following website page: Danskin Mountains OHV Trails.
 Published May 2018

-Rasberry Peak is located between the main Danskin Mountains crest and the South Fork Boise River.
-Like many of the northeast Danskin peaks, 5081′ “Raspberry Peak” (aka the real “Devils Hole Peak”) lends tremendous views of the wildly varying surroundings.
-It has a unique and attractive horseshoe shaped summit that makes for a wonderful short stroll.
-I suspect the additional ridge walk out to Point 4899′ is even more enjoyable with still better views down into Devils Hole, but I unfortunately ran out of time to complete that trek.
+Raspberry Peak is located between the main Danskin Mountains Crest and the South Fork Boise River.
+Like many of the northeast Danskin peaks, Raspberry Peak (the real “Devils Hole Peak”) offers tremendous views of the wildly-varying surroundings.
+It has a unique and attractive horseshoe-shaped summit that makes for a wonderful short stroll.
+I suspect that the additional ridge walk out to Point 4899 is even more enjoyable with still better views down into Devils Hole, but I ran out of time to complete that trek.
 USGS Danskin Peak

 Raspberry Peak.
 Erik Pohlmann Photo

-4) You’ll reach Trail #340 at the obvious 5300′ ridge.
-Only OHV’s are allowed beyond this point.
-Continue down Trail#340 to Trail #331.
+4) You reach FST-340 at the obvious 5,300-foot ridge.
+Only OHVs are allowed beyond this point.
+Continue down FST-340 to FST-331.

-Raspberry Peak’s attractive horseshoe shaped summit.
+Raspberry Peak’s attractive horseshoe-shaped summit.
 Erik Pohlmann Photo